 In my Learning Management System (DCQuiz), I keep several online grade books so you can see how your points are coming along.
-This lets you compare yourself with other students in the class (without seeing their names).
+This also lets you compare yourself with other students in the class (but without seeing their names).

-2151 IT 240 Overall Grade Book: This includes the totals from all the other grade books.
+2155 IT 240 Overall Grade Book: This includes the totals from all the other grade books.
 This is where you can find your final grade at the end of the course.

-2151 IT 240 (whatever) Grade Book shows your points in the (whatever) category. (whatever) is Attendance, Chapter, or Portfolio.
+2155 IT 240 (whatever) Grade Book shows your points in the (whatever) category. (whatever) is Attendance, Chapter, Copy Cat, or Do It Yourself.

-4.2 Attendance (26 points)
+4.2 Attendance (26x2 points)

-Each day in class starts with the "daily update."
-It is my way of alerting you to due dates and deadlines, sharing updates and news, and taking roll.
+Each day in class starts with the "daily update" (DU).
+It is my way of informally reminding you of due dates and deadlines, sharing updates and news, and taking roll.
 It is your way of saying something anonymously to each other and to me.
 It must be taken in class at a classroom computer during a window of time that starts a few minutes before class and ends 5 minutes into class.

-Attendance: You must attend to earn the attendance points.
-You must attend to take the Chapter Tests and earn those points.
-Portfolio activities can be done without attending.
+Attendance Policy: You must attend to complete the Daily Update and thereby earn the Attendance points.

+You must attend to take the Chapter Tests and thereby earn the Chapter Test points.